Defining Wisconsin’s Solid Waste Rule

 Donating Means Your Waste is No Longer a Waste

-A bottle of hand sanitizer, due to expire soon and destined for disposal, falls under that same rule.
-Rather than dispose of it as hazardous waste, consider donating it to an organization that will be able to use it.
+Let’s apply this rule to the disposal of hand sanitizer, due to expire soon and destined for disposal.
+If you know of an organization that can use it and will go through it before the expiry date, consider donating it.
+That way you can classify it as a product instead of a waste.
 That way, you’ll be able to reduce the amount of hazardous waste being disposed of at your facility and supply someone with a needed product.

 It is always a good idea to keep track of all items that are donated in case you are asked during an audit.